Facility Use By Non-University Groups

 - Facilities Use Procedures (PDF) and Facilities Use Policy (PDF)

 Facilities Available to Non-University Groups:

-- Reservable facilities that allow food/beverage service are the Warwick Center Ballroom, Fisher Student Center, Burney Center, Fisher University Union, Madeline Suite, Dub's Cafe and the Executive Development Center.
+- Reservable facilities that allow food/beverage service are the Warwick Center Ballroom, Fisher Student Center, Burney Center, Fisher University Union.

-- Academic facilities available are Leutze Hall, Morton Hall, Social and Behavioral Sciences Building, and Bear Hall.
+- Academic facilities available are Leutze Hall, Morton Hall, McNeill Hall, Teaching Labs, King Hall and Bear Hall.

 - Facilities available based on venue-specific rules are the Center for Marine Science, Kenan Auditorium, and Trask Coliseum.

 - Warwick Center Ballroom, Fisher Student Center, Fisher University Union, and academic spaces may be requested using the online Campus Reservation System if you have been assigned a CRS web account username and password.

 - You can browse for facilities and events without a Web account but if you are a frequent requestor of space you may want to request approval for a CRS Web account by calling the Facility Use Manager at 910-962-3011.